sachiraM/AR-Zoo-App/README.md

 # 🦁 AR Zoo App

 **AR Zoo** is a marker-based Augmented Reality (AR) application designed for an interactive zoo experience.
-This educational app brings five wild and domestic animals to life using AR technology, combining realistic 3D animations with natural sound effects.
+This educational app brings five wild animals to life using AR technology, combining realistic 3D animations with natural sound effects.

 ## 📱 Features